What is Transition Year (TY)?

 What is the philosophy of TY?

 TY gives students the time and space to mature, develop self-confidence and grow in independence.
-Students engage in the world of work and have opportunities to develop personal and social skills through a range experiences which are designed to challenge students beyond the boundaries of the traditional classroom.
+Students engage in the world of work and have opportunities to develop personal and social skills through a range of experiences which are designed to challenge students beyond the boundaries of the traditional classroom.
 Students are encouraged to forge new links and nurture new interests within the school community, the broader community and in society.
 TY is about personal development, embracing new challenges and looking ahead to the future.

 What will I study?